Site icon Sancerres at Sunset

 Reagan Library in Simi Valley, California

-The Ronald Reagan Presidential Library and Museum houses millions of artifacts, documents, photographs, films, and audiotapes related to America’s greatest modern President.
+The Ronald Reagan Presidential Library and Museum in Simi Valley, California, is a treasure trove of artifacts, documents, photographs, films, and audiotapes related to America’s greatest modern President.
+I have visited several times.

-While Rancho del Cielo paints an intimate portrait of the character that underlies the 40th President’s greatness, the Library further illuminates how his accomplishments benefitted the people of the United States and around the globe.
-Here are some of my favorite things to see and do whenever I visit:
+While Rancho del Cielo paints an intimate portrait of the character that underlies the 40th President’s greatness, the Library illuminates his accomplishments and how they benefitted the people of the United States and around the globe.

 Reagan’s Personal History